-If the Plan terminates a participating provider, Great Plains Medicare Advantage will work to transition a member into care with a Participating Physician or other provider within Great Plains Medicare Advantage's network.
-Great Plains Medicare Advantage is not responsible for the health care services provided by the terminated provider following the date of termination under such circumstances.
+If the Plan terminates a participating provider, we will work to transition a member into care with a participating physician or other provider within Great Plains Medicare Advantage's network.
+The Plan is not responsible for the health care services provided by the terminated provider following the date of termination under such circumstances.

-Great Plains Medicare Advantage also recognizes that new members join our health plan and may have already begun treatment with a provider who is not in Great Plains Medicare Advantage's network.
-Under these circumstances, Great Plains Medicare Advantage will work to coordinate care with the provider by identifying the course of treatment already ordered and offering the member a transition period of up to 90 calendar days to complete the current course of treatment.
+Great Plains Medicare Advantage also recognizes that new members join our health plan and may have already begun treatment with a provider who is not in Great Plains Medicare Advantage's provider network.
+Under these circumstances, the Plan will work to coordinate care with the provider by identifying the course of treatment already ordered and offering the member a transition period of up to 90 calendar days to complete the current course of treatment.

-Great Plains Medicare Advantage will honor plans of care (including prescriptions, DME, medical supplies, prosthetic and orthotic appliances, specialist referrals, and any other on-going services) initiated prior to a new member's enrollment for a period of up to 90 calendar days or until the Primary Care Physician evaluates the member and establishes a new plan of care.
-For additional information about continuity of care or to request authorization for such services, please contact our Prior Authorization Department at 1-844-637-4760 (TTY 711).
+Great Plains Medicare Advantage will honor plans of care (including prescriptions, DME, medical supplies, prosthetic and orthotic appliances, specialist referrals and any other on-going services) initiated prior to a new member's enrollment for a period of up to 90 calendar days or until the Primary Care Physician evaluates the member and establishes a new plan of care.
+For additional information about continuity of care or to request authorization for such services, please contact our Prior Authorization Department at (800) 805-7938 (TTY: (888) 279-1549).